veliovgroup/mail-time/README.md

 ## Features

-- __Email Queue__ - Managed via MongoDB, will survive server reboots and failures
+- __Email Queue__ - Managed via MongoDB, Redis, or [Custom Queue](https://github.com/veliovgroup/mail-time/blob/master/docs/queue-api.md).
+Storage-based queue will survive server reboots and failures
-- __Support for horizontally scaled multi-server setups__ - "Cluster", multiple node.js instances, load balancing solutions, and similar.
-Great solution for applications scaled on a single machine, or multiple virtual or "bare metal" servers, or single or cross-border/worldwide across multiple data centers
+- __Made for horizontally scaled multi-server setups__ - *MailTime* is made to run in multi-server environments, like "Clusters", multiple app instances, load balanced solutions, and replications. *MailTime* is the perfect fit for applications scaled on a single machine, multiple virtual servers, multiple "bare metal" servers, within single or multiple data centers
-- __Email concatenation__ - Reduce amount of sent emails to a single user with concatenation, and avoid mistakenly doubled emails.
-When concatenation is enabled the same emails (*checked by addressee and content*) won't be sent twice, if for any reason, due to bad logic or application failure emails are sent twice or more times - "email concatenation" is the solution to solve such annoying behavior
+- __Email concatenation__ - Reduce amount of sent emails to a single user with concatenation, and avoid mistakenly duplicated emails.
+When "email concatenation" is enabled the same emails (*checked by addressee and content*) won't be sent twice.
+If emails are sent multiple times, due to issues in logic or application failures, - enable "email concatenation" to solve this behavior
-- __Multiple nodemailer/SMTP transports__ — Support for multiple SMPT transports implemented in two modes - `backup` and `balancing`.
-This feature allows to reduce the cost of SMTP services and add extra layer of durability.
-If one of the transports is failing to send an email `mail-time` will switch to the next one
+- __Multiple NodeMailer/SMTP transports__ — Support for multiple SMPT transports implemented in two modes - `backup` and `balancing`.
+Use this feature to reduce the cost of SMTP services and add extra layer of durability.
+When one of the transports is failing to send an email — `mail-time` will switch to the next one
-- __Sending retries__ for network and other failures
+- __Sending retries__ — Built-in retries for failed to send emails due to network or other failures
-- __Templating__ with [Mustache](https://mustache.github.io/)-like placeholders
+- __Templating__ — Built with support of [Mustache](https://mustache.github.io/)-like placeholders, see [templating docs](https://github.com/veliovgroup/mail-time?tab=readme-ov-file#passing-variables-to-the-template)

 ## Installation

-To implement Server functionality — as a first step install `nodemailer`, although this package meant to be used with `nodemailer`, it's not added as the dependency, as `nodemailer` not needed by Client, and you're free to choose `nodemailer`'s version to fit your project needs:
+To implement Server functionality — begin with installing `nodemailer`, although this package meant to be used with `nodemailer`, it's not added as the dependency, as `nodemailer` not needed by Client, and to give freedom to choose `nodemailer`'s version to fit every project needs:

 ```shell
 npm install --save nodemailer